 - Increased support for research and infrastructure for the development of new therapies for rare lymphoma subtypes and underserved populations, such as adolescent and young adult lymphoma patients.

 The Lymphoma Research Foundation endorses legislation and regulations which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:

-- Legislation and regulations which ensure equality of access (and equality of insurance coverage) to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular therapy, surgery, radiation and
+- Coverage standards in public and private health insurance systems to protect access to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular therapy, surgery, radiation and

-The Lymphoma Research Foundation endorses legislation which recognizes the increased number of cancer survivors in the United States and the needs of people living with and after a lymphoma diagnosis.
+The Lymphoma Research Foundation endorses legislation that recognizes the increased number of cancer survivors in the United States and the needs of people living with and after a lymphoma diagnosis.
 These efforts include:

 - Legislation which protects access to quality health insurance for anyone with a preexisting condition.

 - Health care payment and delivery reforms that will incentivize the delivery of quality survivorship care for patients across the cancer care continuum.
 Among these reforms are education and provider reimbursement for cancer care planning to improve planning services for all people with lymphoma.